mirceaadam/bug-free-pancake/README.md

 - For no additional costs, you can configure widgets that check metrics or logs and even setup alarms nicely in one place
 - Go to AWS System Manager, Cloudwatch Dashboard, Create a dashboad.
 - Add widget for Metrics, Logs or even Alarms.
-You can even add other data sources like S3, lambda, etc..
+- You can even add other data sources like S3, lambda, etc..
 - Ex: Monitor simple very important KPI's like Database connections, 502's from the ALB, etc.
-- Disadvantages: sometimes buggy interface.
+- **Disadvantages**: sometimes buggy interface.

 ## 9. Logs Management
 - Big topic, but Cloudwatch is ok - but sometimes searching can be hard and you feel like it would use more versatility to parse them.